kylebd99/SafeBound/README.md

 We compare against two benchmarks.
 The first, the Join Order Benchmark, was originally proposed by [Viktor Leis et al.](https://github.com/gregrahn/join-order-benchmark), but we use the query workloads from later [work](https://github.com/neurocard/neurocard/tree/master/neurocard/queries).
 The second is the STATS benchmark which can be found [here](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark).

+# Contact

+If you're interested in this work, have questions, or run into issues with the code base, feel free to reach out to me at kylebd99@gmail.com !